cpjobling/eg-247-textbook/fourier_series/3/exp_fs2.md

 $$|C_k|^2.$$

-For real perodic signals the power spectrum is a real even sequence as
+For real periodic signals the power spectrum is a real even sequence as

 $$|C_{-k}|^2 = |C_k^*|^2 = |C_k|^2.$$